 Rooted phones are not covered under warranty from the manufacturer so, if you are not comfortable in rooting your device do not execute the following steps.
 If you are comfortable with rooting your device and installing a custom recovery then, all you need to do at first is to be patient because a sudden jump in clock speed can cause irreparable damage to your device.
 Boost up the clock speed slowly along with regular inspection of the device’s stability.
 Set your device at the highest clock speed at which it was stable.

-Finding the right Kernel of your device for OVERCLOCKING:
+Finding the right Kernel for your device

 Finding the best kernel which supports Overclocking is an important part though it consumes some time.
 Things to check while choosing a kernel are: